 The snow started early on Friday and did not relent until the following morning.
 Upon waking, we were met with the sun peeking into our bedroom windows giving the promise of a beautiful day.
-The promise was fulfilled with sun, warmer weather and just enough snow to make sledding, snow ice cream and snowmen possibilities.
+Sun, warmer weather and just enough snow to make sledding, snow ice cream and snowmen possibilities fulfilled this promise.

 But first, before venturing out, we shared a special breakfast together.